SunsetFi/simply-openapi/packages/controllers/docs/api-reference/decorators.md

 The first argument takes a name of a security scheme, or a constructor of an authorization controller (a controller decorated with `@Authorization`).
 The second argument takes an array of scopes that must be met for this method to be used.

 The generated router will authenticate the user against this authentication scheme, and only invoke the handler if the user is authorized.
-If the user is unauthorized, a 401 will be returned (or any other http-error thrown by the authenticator.)
+If the user is unauthorized, a 401 will be returned (or any other http-error thrown by the authenticator).

+This decorator can be used either on a controller, or on individual methods within the controller.
+If the decorator is defined both on the controller and on a method:

+- Decorators describing the same security schemes will have their scopes combined to require the scopes of all decorators.
+- Decorators describing different security schemes will check both schemes, and be usable if any of them match.

 ```typescript
 import { Get, RequireAuthentication } from "@simply-openapi/controllers"